hbs-rcs/hbsgrid-docs/docs/trouble.md

 If you get stuck on a spinning loading wheel when trying to connect to a NoMachine session:

+1. Cancel the hanging connection attempt.
-1. Right click on the Virtual Desktop button and select "Terminate session."
+2. Right click on the Virtual Desktop button and select "Terminate session."
-2. Start a new NoMachine session.
+3. Start a new NoMachine session.

 To avoid such issues and to prevent instability on the login nodes, we recommend that users **always log out of NoMachine completely** when they are finished with their work.